-MILAN/PARIS (Reuters) - Italy’s Luxottica (LUX.MI) and France’s Essilor (ESSI.PA: Quote) have agreed a 46 billion euro ($49 billion) merger to create a global eyewear powerhouse with annual revenue of more than 15 billion euros.
+MILAN/PARIS (Reuters) - Italy’s Luxottica (LUX.MI) and France’s Essilor ESSI.PA have agreed a 46 billion euro ($49 billion) merger to create a global eyewear powerhouse with annual revenue of more than 15 billion euros.

 The all-share deal is one of Europe’s largest cross-border tie-ups and brings together Luxottica, the world’s top spectacles maker with brands such as Ray-Ban and Oakley, with leading lens manufacturer Essilor.

 “Finally ... two products which are naturally complementary — namely frames and lenses — will be designed, manufactured and distributed under the same roof,” Luxottica’s 81-year-old founder Leonardo Del Vecchio said in a statement on Monday.